-Romania: Energy regulator ACER to analyze accuracy of data in the reports on the wholesale electricity market13.
-March 2017. / SEE Energy News
+Romania: Energy regulator ACER to analyze accuracy of data in the reports on the wholesale electricity market, SEE Energy News

 The Agency for the Cooperation of Energy Regulators ACER announced that it will conduct an analysis on the completeness, accuracy and timeliness of data in accordance with the EU Regulation 1227/2011 on the integrity and transparency of wholesale electricity market (REMIT).